Moral injury

-A moral injury is an injury to an individual's moral conscience and values resulting from an act of perceived moral transgression on the part of themselves or others.
+A moral injury is a traumatic experience emerging from the witnessing of or participation in an act of perceived moral transgression on the part of themselves or others.
 It produces profound feelings of guilt or shame, moral disorientation, and societal alienation.
 In some cases it may cause a sense of betrayal and anger toward colleagues, commanders, the organization, politics, or society at large.

 Moral injury is most often studied in the context of military personnel, and is studied in occupational groups that frequently encounter "high-stakes" situations.
 It has been studied in healthcare workers (especially during the COVID-19 pandemic), prison officers, humanitarian aid workers, human trafficking survivors, people involved in accidents, and people who have been raped or abused.

 Definition

 Psychiatrist Jonathan Shay and colleagues coined the term moral injury to describe experiences where someone who holds legitimate authority has betrayed what is morally right in a high-stakes situation.
 The concept of moral injury emphasizes the psychological, social, cultural, and spiritual aspects of trauma.

 According to the International Centre for Moral Injury, it "involves a profound sense of broken trust in ourselves, our leaders, governments and institutions to act in just and morally 'good' ways" and the experience of "sustained and enduring negative moral emotions – guilt, shame, contempt and anger – that results from the betrayal, violation or suppression of deeply held or shared moral values."

 The US Department of Veterans Affairs uses the term moral injury to describe the experiences of military veterans who have witnessed or perpetrated actions in combat that transgressed their deeply held moral beliefs and expectations.